Skip to main content

 Install GitHub pull request management from app directory and start using it by connecting your GitHub and Slack accounts.

-If you are invited to this app as a user, proceed to Get started as an app user section to learn how to connect your GitHub account.
+If you are invited to this app as a user, proceed to Get started as a user section to learn how to connect your GitHub account.

 Features